fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

     $ fuseml workflow assign -c cifar10 -p demo -n mlflow-e2e Workflow "mlflow-e2e" assigned to codeset "demo/cifar10"
     ```

-    This workflow includes steps for training and serving the model.
-When serving `Keras` models, unless
-    `predictor` is set to a specific value instead of `auto` on the workflow, FuseML will automatically
-    serve the model using NVIDIA Triton Inference Server.

 4. Wait for the workflow run to finish running: